citp/privacy-policy-historical/g/gi/gia/giantfood.com.md

-> *The following text is extracted and transformed from the giantfood.com privacy policy that was archived on 2017-06-28.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20170628011527id_/http%3A//giantfood.com/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the giantfood.com privacy policy that was archived on 2017-12-09.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20171209105948id_/https%3A//giantfood.com/privacy-policy) for the most accurate reproduction.*

-# Home - privacy policy - Giant Food
+# Home - Privacy Policy - GiantFood

-## privacy policy

 ### at Giant, we care about your privacy.